chinapedia/wikipedia.abstract.en/Page/Equal_temperament.md

 Various Western equal temperaments

-16-tet_scale_on_C.png's notation system for 16 equal temperament: intervals are notated similarly to those they approximate and there are fewer enharmonic equivalents.[52] ]]
+'s notation system for 16 equal temperament: intervals are notated similarly to those they approximate and there are fewer enharmonic equivalents.[52] ]]

-Comparison_of_equal_temperaments.png

 24 EDO, the quarter tone scale (or 24-TET), was a popular microtonal tuning in the 20th century probably because it represented a convenient access point for composers conditioned on standard Western 12 EDO pitch and notation practices who were also interested in microtonality.
 Because 24 EDO contains all of the pitches of 12 EDO, plus new pitches halfway between each adjacent pair of 12 EDO pitches, they could employ the additional colors without losing any tactics available in 12-tone harmony.
 The fact that 24 is a multiple of 12 also made 24 EDO easy to achieve instrumentally by employing two traditional 12 EDO instruments purposely tuned a quarter-tone apart, such as two pianos, which also allowed each performer (or one performer playing a different piano with each hand) to read familiar 12-tone notation.
 Various composers including Charles Ives experimented with music for quarter-tone pianos.